Syed Hassan Raza

 Syed Hassan Raza (Urdu:سید حسن رضا) (born 4 January 1959) is a Pakistani diplomat and a former senior career foreign service officer.
-He served as the Special Secretary at Pakistan's Foreign Office, overseeing the Middle East, OIC & Legal divisions.
+He served as the Special Foreign Secretary at Pakistan's Foreign Office, overseeing the Middle East, OIC & Legal divisions.
 Prior to this appointment, he was the High Commissioner of the Islamic Republic of Pakistan to Malaysia, and previously the Ambassador to the State of Qatar.
 On November 19, 2018, Ambassador Raza was promoted to Grade 22, the highest attainable rank in the Civil Service of Pakistan.

 Early life and education

 Raza was born on January 4, 1959, in Lahore, Pakistan.
 His father Syed Iftikhar Ahmed was a lawyer of the Supreme Court of Pakistan and the Deputy Attorney General of Pakistan from 1978 to 1984.
 He attended the St. Anthony's High School (Lahore) and later, the University of the Punjab, to study Law, Political Science & Government.
 Later in 1989, he attended Columbia University in New York City, where he studied International Affairs, South Asian studies, Human Rights and International Law.